AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/ESP32_BME280_HPMA115S0_Beacon/README.md

   * The modified version of Felix Galindos HPMA115S0 library from this repository: https://github.com/felixgalindo/HPMA115S0
 5. Upload the code (Geotab_AirQuality_Beacon_v1.2.ino) to the LOLIN32 board

-You'll find a great documentation about libary installation here: https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use
+You'll find a great documentation about library installation under: https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use